Teens and Freedom

-Freedom helps teens feel more powerful and self-confident.
-But too much freedom can easily backfire, leaving a teen floundering.
-Although teens might be reluctant to admit it, they still need the stability that parental authority can offer.
+Helping your teen safely explore his or her freedom can help them feel more powerful and self-confident.
+But, too much freedom can easily backfire, leaving a teen floundering.
+Although teens might be reluctant to admit it, they still need the stability that you can offer.
+Here's how to find a healthy balance with your teen, and ensure that he or she uses their freedom safely and smartly.

 Q: What should teens be doing during their free time?